 The biggest thing to keep in mind as you're starting out, and something we talk about a lot at Peerfit, is that group exercise is about community, not competition.
 It doesn’t matter what anyone else in your class can do.
 Maybe one day you can pull out all the poses like a pro, and maybe another day you can’t even touch your toes (we’ve all been there).
 All that matters as you are beginning your practice is that you find an instructor you trust, you focus on your breath, and you appreciate your body for whatever movements it is able to do that day.

 So, don’t let the challenge of change prevent you from getting started or even continuing with regularity.
-Below are ten tips for anyone wanting to begin a yoga practice and get over the first time jitters:
+Below are ten tips for anyone wanting to begin a yoga practice and get over the first time jitters.

 Before signing up for your first few classes, be sure to read the class description.
 Make sure it says ‘suitable for beginners’, or is a Level 1 class.
 Sometimes all level classes can be too advanced, especially if it’s your very first class.

 Learning the poses, understanding the movement, and getting to know your body in this new way is much easier if you start with the basics.